STORM-IRIT/Radium-Engine/doc/developer/conventions.md

 # Headers

 * Every .cpp must have an associated .hpp file
+* oneline inline can be defined in class
-* use .inl files for inline functions definitions and include it in the .hpp
+* complex inline methods are defined out of class in .hpp
 * Two types of include guards are accepted (modern is preferred):
+  * Modern: `#pragma once`
   * Legacy: `#ifndef HEADER_NAME_HPP_`
-  * Modern: `#pragma once`
 * Every class should have its own header.
 * Always use < > in include directives and never " "
-* Keep headers in order : Class header, system libraries, other libraries, other headers from project.
+* Keep headers in order : Class header, other headers from project, system libraries, other libraries.
 * forward declare as much as you can

 # Functions